Ann2827/react-append-styles/website/docs/doc/usage/theming.md

 ### `makeClasses`

-Identical to using [обычных классов](classes), but with theme support.
+Identical to using [regular classes](classes), but with theme support.

 Example: